Engine Cranks But Wont Start

 Now we know it is a lack of fuel, but why?

-There are two subsystems that make up the fuel delivery system; supply and control.
+Two subsystems make up the fuel delivery system; supply and control.

 - The supply consists of the fuel, the fuel tank, the fuel pump, and all hoses.